ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Switching between storage properties
 {: #shared_vcd-ops-guide-change-properties-storage}

 Some disk settings cannot be changed while the VM is powered on.
 For example, you can increase the disk size while the VM is powered on, but you cannot decrease the disk size unless the VM is powered off.
 A message displays if you must power off the VM before you modify a disk setting.
-For more information and steps to power off the VM, see [Power off a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-2323B049-4E36-4510-999E-F2D4A77AC0F9.html){: external}.
+For more information, see [Power off a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-2323B049-4E36-4510-999E-F2D4A77AC0F9.html){: external}.

 For more information about changing a storage policy, see [Change the general properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-8301D672-8333-4FD2-B132-2D4A42E11216.html){: external}.

 If you must power off the VM before you change a storage policy, power the VM back on after the VM is moved to the new storage policy.
 For more information, see [Power on a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-33C22124-A610-4C3E-8F40-26CAC570F958.html){: external}.

+#### Enabling a compute policy
+{: #shared_vcd-ops-guide-compute-policy}

+Compute policies are applied for VMware stretched vSAN virtual data centers.
+When you create a new VM in a stretched location, it uses the `compute_policies` available for that virtual data center.
+Additionally, you can change from one compute policy to another by editing your VM hardware properties.

+During a failover, a VM moves to a secondary site.
+When the preferred site is recovered, the VM automatically returns back to the preferred site with the compute policies restored.

+You can select the compute policy that you prefer for each VM and VMware Solutions attempts to keep the VM on the preferred data center if it is up and running.

+1. From the tenant portal, click **Virtual Machines** from the left panel.
+2. Click **Hardware** to expand the list and click **Compute**.
+3. Locate **Placement Policy** and click **EDIT**.
+4. Select the compute policy and click **Save**.

 #### Changing the hardware properties of a virtual machine
 {: #shared_vcd-ops-guide-hardware}